Published on Jun 02, 2016 and last reviewed on Dec 23, 2022 - 4 min read

 Hypertension currently causes two-thirds of all strokes and half of all cases of ischemic heart disease.
 Reduction in high blood pressure leads to large reductions in stroke, heart failure, renal failure, aortic dissection, coronary events, and death.

-TROPHY study (Trial Of Preventing Hypertension) results showed that there is no role for pharmacotherapy in prehypertension except in special conditions like diabetes, chronic kidney disease, etc.
+The results of the TROPHY study (Trial Of Preventing Hypertension) showed that there is no role for pharmacotherapy in prehypertension except in special conditions like diabetes, chronic kidney disease, etc.

-As per The Joint National Committee”s the seventh report on evaluation, detection, treatment, and prevention of high blood pressure recommendations, patients with prehypertension who do not have diabetes, chronic kidney disease, end organ damage, or clinical evidence of cardiovascular disease, are generally treated with non-pharmacological therapies.
+As per The Joint National Committee’s seventh report on evaluation, detection, treatment, and prevention of high blood pressure recommendations, patients with prehypertension who do not have diabetes, chronic kidney disease, end organ damage, or clinical evidence of cardiovascular disease, are generally treated with non-pharmacological therapies.

 Major non-pharmacological therapies that aid in decreasing blood pressure are as follows:

-DASH (Dietary Approach To Stop Hypertension) consists of fruits, vegetables, legumes, low fat dairy products with reduced saturated and total fat.
+2) Adopt the DASH Eating Plan: DASH (Dietary Approach To Stop Hypertension) consists of fruits, vegetables, legumes, and low-fat dairy products with reduced saturated and total fat.
 This can reduce blood pressure by 8 to 14 mmHg.

 The following are the complications associated with prehypertension that can not be ignored because some of the conditions can be life-threatening.